library-data-platform/ldp/doc/Admin_Guide.md

 table `dbsystem.log`.
 For more detailed logging to standard error, the `--trace` option can be used.

-The `list-tables` command lists each LDP table and its corresponding table in the source database:
+The `list-tables` command lists each LDP1 table and its corresponding table in the source database:

 ```